Frequently Asked Questions

 How big is Pando's root system?

-Today, we know little about the underground workings of Pando, but our field crews and independent scientists estimate the root system spans across at least 106 acres (47 hectares, 0.17 square miles) and reaches depths of over 30 feet or more based on elevations changes in the tree near the road built through the tree before Pando’s discovery.
+Today, we know little about the underground workings of the Pando Tree, but our field crews and independent scientists estimate the root system spans across at least 106 acres (42.89 hectares, 0.17 square miles) while observations indicate the root could reach as deep as 30 feet.

 How long is Pando's root system?

-Pando’s root system is a tangle of roots built up over thousands of years.
-A rapid field estimate by Aspen Ecologist Paul Rogers suggests Pando’s roots could span 12,000 miles if laid end to end.
-That would be nearly half way around the world!
+Pando’s root system is a multi-layered hub of roots built up over thousands of years.
+A rapid field estimate by Aspen Ecologist Paul Rogers suggests that Pando’s roots could span 12,000 miles if laid end to end.
+That would be nearly half-way around the world!

 I am having a hard time visualizing the roots.
 Help me out...

-Gather a ball of yarn or string and unravel a few feet and cut it.
+Gather a ball of yarn or string and unravel a about 10 feet and cut it.

-Once you are done, push the edges of the pile inward until you can just barely see through the gaps between strands of sting through to the floor.
+Once you are done, push the edges of the pile inward until you can just barely see through the gaps between the yarn.

-1. The layers of the string represents the root systems built up over time.
+1. The layers of the string represent the root system built up over time.

-2. The random paths going back and forth across the floor, are how the root system might look if we could see through the ground.
+2. The random paths going back and forth across the floor, are how the root system might look if we could see through the whole.

 What does a typical branch of Pando look like?